marouenbg/ACHR.cu/paper/paper.md

 The sampling of the solution space of metabolic models involves the generation of MCMC chains starting from the warmup points.
 The sampling in MATLAB was performed using the ACHR sequential function using one sampling chain, and the data was saved every 1000 points.
 The GPU parallel version creates one chain for each point and each thread in the GPU executes one chain.
 Moreover, each thread can call additional threads to perform large matrix operations using the grid nesting and dynamic parallelism capabilities of the new NVIDIA cards (sm_35 and higher).
-In this case, the speedup with the GPU is quite important when compared to CPU as reported in table 1.
+When compared to the CPU, the speedup with the GPU is quite important as reported in table 1.
 It is noteworthy that even for a single core, the CPU is multithreaded especially with optimized MATLAB base functions such as min and max.